MGCodesandStats/hotel-modelling/articles/pyspark-hotel-cancellations.md

 Specifically, the pipeline is set up as follows:

-1. The hotel cancellation table is downloaded from a Google BigQuery database into a Jupyter Notebook with pythonbq – a Python client for BigQuery.
+1. Selected columns from the hotel cancellation table are downloaded from a Google BigQuery database into a Jupyter Notebook with pythonbq – a Python client for BigQuery.

 2. A Spark session is initialised using pyspark.
 The relevant data transformations are conducted to allow the GBTClassifier to work with the relevant data.